Skip to main content

 According to Section 26E of the Inland Revenue Ordinance, all the following conditions must be satisfied before the deduction is granted:

-1. the person (taxpayer) claiming the deduction is the owner of the dwelling (either as a sole owner, a joint tenant or a tenant in common);
+1. the person (taxpayer) claiming the deduction is the owner of the dwelling (either as a sole owner, a joint tenant or a tenant in common) as shown in the records of the Land Registry;

-3. the dwelling is wholly or partly used by the person as his place of residence in the year of assessment;
+3. the dwelling is wholly or partly used by the person as his place of residence in the year of assessment (if the dwelling is partly used as the place of residence, the amount of interest deductible will be restricted accordingly);

-4. home loan interest is paid by the person during the year of assessment on a loan for the acquisition of the dwelling;
+4. home loan interest is paid by the taxpayer during the year of assessment on a loan for the acquisition of the dwelling;

 5. the loan is secured by a mortgage or charge over the dwelling or over any other property in Hong Kong; and